MBA students at the Bitner School of Business in New York lead innovation with the brain in mind during their course by the same name.

 After looking at several perspectives in teams, MBA students facilitate solutions by unleashing talents from unique angles.

-Think of it as stacking the deck – where leaders support and learn from diverse talents shared by a wide mix of minds, in The School of Business at St. John Fisher College.
+Think of it as stacking the deck – where leaders support and learn from diverse talents shared by a wide mix of minds, in The Bitner School of Business in New York.
 Their exchange differs from one-way talks, presentations, or illustrated ideas, typical of graduate classes at many colleges.

 Their final celebration – hosted by the MBA students themselves, opens new job opportunities, transforms workplaces into curious